gradinarualex/gradinarualex/README.md

 ### Hi there 👋

-- :pineapple: I love math and economics, programming - especially fused into data science
+- :pineapple: I love math and economics, programming - especially fused into data science.
 - :briefcase: I’m currently working on promotional analysis at P&G.
 - 🌱 I’m continously furthering my knowledge on applied data science and programming.
 - 👯 I’m looking to collaborate on data science projects: